Subika03/Rock_Paper_Scissor/README.md

 # Rock_Paper_Scissor
 A Simple Python project
 Overview
 This is a simple Python implementation of the classic Rock-Paper-Scissors game.
-The user plays against the computer by selecting one of the three options: Rock, Paper, or Scissors.
+The user plays against the computer by selecting one of the three options: Rock, Paper, or Scissor.
 The game determines the winner based on the rules of Rock-Paper-Scissor and displays the result.

 Features
 Uses Enum to represent the game choices (Rock, Paper, Scissors).